Skip to main content

 • The Prover converts each column into a polynomial using an iNTT.
 We'll refer to these as Trace Polynomials, denoted Pi(x)P_i(x).

-• The Prover evaluates the data polynomials and the control polynomials over an expanded domain and commits the evaluations into two separate Merkle Trees.
+• The Prover evaluates the data polynomials and the control polynomials over an expanded domain.
+The evaluations of the data polynomials and the control polynomials over this larger domain is called the Extended Main Execution Trace.

 • The Prover uses the constraint mixing parameter, the Trace Polynomials, and the Rule Checking Polynomials to construct a few Low Degree Validity Polynomials.
 The details are as follows: